samiassi731/Home-Network-Audit/LAN_Cybersecurity_Audit_Summary.md

 - Implemented VPN to encrypt all external traffic

 ### Device Verification & Integrity
-- Applied latest OS/firmware updates and ran full antivirus scans to ensure device hygiene
+- Applied latest OS/firmware updates and ran full antivirus scans to ensure device safety
 - Reviewed and removed untrusted or risky browser extensions to reduce attack surface
 - Enabled MFA for confidential files to enhance data protection
 - Implemented Fing fingerprinting to improve device identification and create detailed profiles for connected devices